 Our mortgage loans face default risk and are principally collateralized by commercial, agricultural and residential properties.
-An increase in the default rate of our mortgage loan investments or fluctuations in their performance could have a material adverse effect on our results of operations and financial condition.
+An increase in the default rate of our mortgage loan investments or fluctuations in their performance, as a result of the COVID-19 pandemic or otherwise, could have a material adverse effect on our financial condition and results of operations.

-Further, any geographic or property type concentration of our mortgage loans may have adverse effects on our investment portfolio and consequently on our results of operations or financial condition.
+Further, any geographic or property type concentration of our mortgage loans may have adverse effects on our investment portfolio and consequently on our financial condition and results of operations.
 Events or developments that have a negative effect on any particular geographic region or sector may have a greater adverse effect on our investment portfolio to the extent that the portfolio is concentrated.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Mortgage Loans" and Notes 6 and 8 of the Notes to the Consolidated Financial Statements.